This article was originally published on the Level Up Village blog by Andrea Sherman.

 LUV initially discovered WAAW through when researching information communications technology (ICT) programs that primarily serve girls and young women.
 Together, we are now piloting Global Web Designers at two schools WAAW works within Lagos and Abuja, Nigeria.

-“The Global Web Designers course helps our students to understand the basic concepts of web development in a fun way and gave them 21st century skills needed to create solutions to the problems in their community,” said Christiana Iyasele, STEM Operations Director for WAAW Foundation.
+“The Global Web Designers course helps our students to understand the basic concepts of web development in a fun way and gave them 21st century buy modafinil from europe skills needed to create solutions to the problems in their community,” said Christiana Iyasele, STEM Operations Director for WAAW Foundation.
 “This is in line with our STEM programming goals – we prepare girls with the skills needed to develop their own apps, websites, games and animations and show them that computer science is an important part of their future, and that it’s a foundation to pursue their passions, no matter what field they want to enter.

 In addition to co-designing websites that explore alternative energy sources, the girls are also exchanging video letters with their individual U.S. partners to exchange notes about their energy use, daily life and interests.